(c) Alexandra Pitt

 Citizen Science Seminar

 In 2023, poject coordinator Alexandra Pitt held a lecture about the project Aquirufa (in German) as part of the lecture series "Citizen Science Seminar" at the University of Natural Resources and Life Sciences Vienna (BOKU).
-You can watch the video recording of the lecture at the end of this page.

 Video